nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 1. `key` - the string or symbol for the property
 1. `descriptor` - the descriptor object for the property

-The `defineProperty` trap requires you to return `true` if the operation is successful and `false` if not.The `getOwnPropertyDescriptor` traps receives only `trapTarget` and `key`, and you are expected to return the descriptor.
+The `defineProperty` trap requires you to return `true` if the operation is successful and `false` if not.
+The `getOwnPropertyDescriptor` traps receives only `trapTarget` and `key`, and you are expected to return the descriptor.
 The corresponding `Reflect.defineProperty()` and `Reflect.getOwnPropertyDescriptor()` methods accept the same arguments as their proxy trap counterparts.
 Here's a simple example that just implements the default behavior for each trap:

 ```js
 let proxy = new Proxy({}, {